Forliqr/BARBIE/README.md

 # Data-Free-Backdoor-Detection
-Code of the paper *Barbie: A Robust Backdoor Detection Based on Intermediate Feature Abnormality*.
+Code of the paper *Barbie: Robust Backdoor Detection Based on Latent Separability*.

 ## Step 1: Train benign and backdoored models